Munich police kill an armed man during an exchange of fire near a museum and the Israeli Consulate

-MUNICH — (AP) — Police in Munich exchanged fire with a man in an area near a museum on the city's Nazi-era history and the Israeli Consulate on Thursday, fatally wounding the suspect.
+MUNICH — (AP) — Police in Munich exchanged fire with a man on Thursday, fatally wounding the suspect in an area near a museum on the city's Nazi-era history and the Israeli Consulate.

 According to a police spokesperson, officers were alerted to a person carrying a “long gun” in the Karolinenplatz area, near downtown Munich, at around 9 a.m.
 There was then an exchange of shots in which the suspect sustained fatal injuries, but there no was no indication that anyone else was hurt, spokesperson Andreas Franken told reporters.

-Thursday marked the 52nd anniversary of the attack by Palestinian militants on the Israeli delegation at the 1972 Munich Olympics, which ended with the death of 11 Israeli team members, a West German police officer and five of the assailants.
-It was unclear whether the incident was in any way related to the anniversary.
+It was unclear whether the incident was in any way related to the 52nd anniversary Thursday of the attack by Palestinian militants on the Israeli delegation at the 1972 Munich Olympics, which ended with the death of 11 Israeli team members, a West German police officer and five of the assailants.

 Police said there was no evidence of any more suspects connected to the incident.
 They increased their presence in the city, Germany's third-biggest, but said they had no indication of incidents at any other locations or of any other suspects.

-Five officers were at the scene at the time; police deployed to the area in force after the shooting.
+Five officers were at the scene at the time the gunfire erupted.
+Police later deployed to the area in force.

 Speaking at an unrelated news conference in Berlin, German Interior Minister Nancy Faeser described Thursday's shooting as “a serious incident” but said she didn't want to speculate on what had happened.